Image Quality Assessment Using Machine Learning

 Image Distortions

 These are commonly manifested as White Noise (WN), Gaussian Blur (GB), JPEG compression, and JP2K compression.
 White noise distortion, for instance, often occurs during low-light conditions such as taking photographs at night with a mobile device.
-Additionally, inadvertent application of gaussian blur can occur if images are not correctly focussed before capturing them.
+Additionally, the inadvertent application of Gaussian blur can occur if images are not correctly focused before capturing them.

 Fig. 1. (a) reference image, (b) JPEG compression